apache/apex-core/operator_development.md

 ```
 ### Setup call

-The setup method is called only once during the lifetime of an operator.
+The setup method is called only once during an operator lifetime and its purpose is to allow
-The purpose of the setup call is to allow the operator to set itself up
-for processing incoming streams.
+the operator to set itself up for processing incoming streams.
 Transient objects in the operator are
 not serialized and checkpointed.
-Hence it is essential that such objects
-must be initialized in the setup call.
-In case of operator failure, the
+Hence, it is essential that such objects initialized in the setup call.
-operator will be redeployed, most likely on a different container.
-In
-this case, it is the setup method which will be called by the Apache
-Apex engine to allow the operator to prepare for execution in the new
+In case of operator failure, the operator will be redeployed (most likely on a different container).
+The setup method called by the Apache Apex engine allows the operator to prepare for execution in the new container.
-container.

-We perform the following tasks as part of the setup call:
+The following tasks are executed as part of the setup call:

 1. Read the stop-word list from HDFS and store it in the
     stopWords array
 2. Initialize updatedCounts variable.
 This will store the updated
     counts for words in most recent tuples processed by the operator.
-    This is a transient variable, hence the value of this variable will
-    be lost in case of operator failure.
+    As a transient variable, the value will be lost when operator fails.

 ### Begin Window call